Vancouver

 Lobby Lounge at Fairmont Pac Rim

-Botanist is the hotel's flagship bar and restaurant (see the next section for a description of the cuisine), located upstairs from the Lobby Lounge.
+Botanist is the hotel's flagship bar and restaurant, located upstairs from the Lobby Lounge.
 Its most striking feature is the visible cocktail laboratory, which uses modern equipment like a rotary evaporator and centrifuge.
 This lab empowers bartenders with a culinary approach to cocktail design and production.

 The latest menu, The Water of Life (Eau de Vie), is a collaboration between Chef Hector Laguna and Grant Sceney's bar team, launched in March 2025.
 This concept explores the impact of water on botany across its many forms, from oceans to evaporation.
 The menu’s most stunning drink is The Ring of Fire, which expresses the influence of water vapor on tropical botany around the Pacific Rim.
 The cocktail—a clarified, yogurt-washed blend of 12-year-old rum, rye whiskey, and melon liqueur—is complemented by passionfruit distillate, vanilla, and lemon cordial.
 Served in a custom glass with ignited steel wool and dry ice, it is an exciting and delicious showpiece.